Thursday, June 25, 2009

 Silhouette of tire pump from the far end of the bridge

-As you can see, I finished off several pieces - here's a taste just for you.
+I finished off several pieces.
 They're stretched on steel and Vietnamese bamboo: with metal structures above, humanity at the center, and the earth supporting it all, I thought of the living bridge that spans this busy city.
 It has a huge personality: what history it's witnessed, from its inception by Eiffel over a century ago, to the present.

 Monday, December 01, 2008